LucoDevro/csuite/docs/guide/install.rst

 PyPi
 ------

-cfoldseeker is also installable from PyPi using pip, yet we do not recommend using this approach as its core dependency FoldSeek is not available from PyPi, and therefore should be installed beforehand.
+csuite is also installable from PyPi using pip, yet we do not recommend using this approach as several core dependencies are not available from PyPi, and therefore should be installed in another way.
 So either make sure you have installed it separately, or use one of the other installation options.

 .. code-block:: bash

-	pip install cfoldseeker
+	pip install csuite

 .. warning::

-   We do not recommend using this approach as key non-Python dependencies are not available from PyPi (FoldSeek) and therefore should be installed beforehand.
-Check out cfoldseeker's dependencies in the Bioconda recipe for more details.
+   We do not recommend using this approach as key non-Python dependencies are not available from PyPi and therefore should be installed differently.